Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 1 October

 NASA's FIRMS detected fires on 30 September 2025 23:01:00 (UTC) at the Sukodolnaya oil pumping station, Verkhnedonskoy District.

 Volodymyr Leontiev, a Russian collaborator in Nova Kakhovka, Kherson Oblast, was killed by a Ukrainian drone.

-Rostov Oblast's governor reported that drones had attacked and caused fire at the Sukodolnaya oil pumping station in Verkhnedonskoy District.
+Rostov Oblast's governor reported drones attacked and caused fire at the Sukodolnaya oil pumping station in Verkhnedonskoy District.
 According to Russian Telegram channels the attack halted the operations of the facility, which is part of an oil pipeline from Samara Oblast to the Black Sea coast.

 A Russian drone struck an electrical substation in Slavutych, Kyiv Oblast, leaving the town with no electricity.
 A Russian missile strike on Balakliia, Kharkiv Oblast, killed a woman and injured five others.

 Russian strikes in Sumy Oblast's critical infrastructure left parts of Konotop and Shostka Raions with no electricity.

-Ukrainian energy ministry said that a Russian strike cut power to the confinement structure of the Chernobyl Nuclear Power Plant.
+The Ukrainian energy ministry said a Russian strike cut power to the confinement structure of the Chernobyl Nuclear Power Plant.

 US president Trump reportedly allowed US intelligence agencies to provide Ukraine with information on targets "deep inside" Russia.
 Additionally, US officials asked other NATO-member countries to similarly support Ukraine.

-Russian sources claimed that Russian forces seized Verbove and Sichneve, east of Velykomykhailivka.
+Russian sources claimed Russian forces seized Verbove and Sichneve, east of Velykomykhailivka.

-Ukrainian drones struck two Russian radars in Voronezh Oblast, a P-14F Lena in the Buturlinovka air base and a Sopka-2 in the village of Garmashevka.
+Ukrainian drones struck two Russian radars in Voronezh Oblast, a P-14F Lena at the Buturlinovka air base and a Sopka-2 in the village of Garmashevka.

 2 October

-Ukraine severed diplomatic relations with Nicaragua after it recognized the annexed four Oblasts and Crimea as a part of Russia.
+Ukraine severed diplomatic relations with Nicaragua after it recognized the four annexed Oblasts and Crimea as part of Russia.

-DeepstateUA acknowledged that Russian forces took the towns of Olhivske in Zaporizhzhia Oblast, and Berezove and Kalynivske in Dnipropetrovsk Oblast.
+DeepstateUA acknowledged Russian forces took the towns of Olhivske in Zaporizhzhia Oblast, and Berezove and Kalynivske in Dnipropetrovsk Oblast.

 Ukraine and Russia conducted a prisoner swap, with 205 Ukrainian POWs and civilians released in exchange for 185 Russian soldiers.

-Ukraine revealed a new Neptune missile called the Neptune-D that is capable of striking land and sea targets, operating without satellite navigation and "terrain-following flight".
+Ukraine revealed a new Neptune missile called the Neptune-D capable of striking land and sea targets, operating without satellite navigation and "terrain-following flight".

-In the Dobropillia direction, geolocated footage showed that Ukrainian forces retook the town of Dorozhnie, while Russian milbloggers claimed that Russian forces retook the town of Pankivka.
+In the Dobropillia direction, geolocated footage showed Ukrainian forces retook the town of Dorozhnie, while Russian milbloggers claimed Russian forces retook the town of Pankivka.